circleci/circleci-docs/jekyll/_cci2/local-jobs.md

 If a project has been configured to run on CircleCI, you can simply clone the repo and run the `circleci build` command to get set up quickly with the same environment as your team.

+### Using a specific checkout key for a local build

+You can use a specific Git checkout key for your local build with `circleci build --checkout-key string`.
+The default key  is "~/.ssh/id_rsa" on your local system.

+### Updating the tool

+You can update your local build tool with `circleci update`.

+### Checking for available options

+As we update the local tool regularly, there may be options for a command that aren't documented here.
+You can check for these options with `circleci help <command>`.

 ## Limitations

 Although running jobs locally with `circleci` is very helpful, there are some limitations.